Trump trial resumes with testimony from Keith Davidson, Stormy Daniels' ex-lawyer

 Keith Davidson's testimony

-Under questioning by prosecutor Joshua Steinglass, Davidson detailed the settlement agreement between Daniels and Trump that Davidson ultimately reached with Cohen.
-He said the deal included a provision that any violation would result in a $1 million penalty, which he said was "unenforceable."
+Under questioning by prosecutor Joshua Steinglass, Davidson detailed the settlement agreement between Daniels and Trump that Davidson ultimately reached with Cohen days before the 2016 election.
+He said the deal included a $1 million penalty for any breach, a provision he said was "unenforceable."
 Trump never signed the paperwork, which used pseudonyms for him and Daniels.

-Davidson recalled the hours and days after Election Day in 2016, when Trump won the presidency.
+Davidson recalled the hours and days after Election Day on Nov.
+8, 2016, when Trump won the presidency.
 Steinglass displayed a text exchange between Davidson and Dylan Howard, the editor of the National Enquirer, in the early morning hours of Nov.
 9. Davidson said, "What have we done?"
 Howard replied, "Oh my god."

-"This was sort of gallows humor.
-It was on election night as the results were coming in.
-There was sort of surprise amongst the broadcasters and others that Donald Trump was leading in the polls and there was a growing sense that folks were getting ready to call the election," Davidson said on the stand.
-"There was an understanding … that our activities, in some way, may have assisted the presidential campaign of Donald Trump."
+"This was sort of gallows humor," Davidson said on the stand, later explaining, "There was an understanding … that our activities in some way may have assisted the presidential campaign of Donald Trump."

 He said Cohen would call him "fairly frequently" in the weeks after the election.
 He recalled one conversation that occurred on a Saturday morning in mid-December.